rqure/qlib/README.md

    - Wait for goroutines to finish

 3. **Error Handling**
-   - Use log.Error for recoverable errors
+   - Use qlog.Error for recoverable errors
-   - Use log.Panic for fatal errors
+   - Use qlog.Panic for fatal errors
    - Update entity status on errors

 4. **Dependencies**